tgihf/cyber-reference-notes/windows/active-directory/techniques/one-or-some-users-one-or-some-passwords.md

 ---

-### Attempt to [[windows/techniques/privilege-escalation|escalate privileges]] to local administrator on a machine in the domain so you can dump hashes.
+### Attempt to [[windows-privilege-escalation|escalate privileges]] to local administrator on a machine in the domain so you can dump hashes.

 ---